VictorKim00/calculator_in_the_cloud/README.md

 # calculator_in_the_cloud
 Computer Networking HW1 – Java Socket Calculator
-Date: **2025.11.10**

 This project implements a **client-server calculator** application using **Java TCP sockets**.
 The goal is to understand socket communication, multithreaded server design, and application-layer protocol definition.